Dr Lesley-Anne Barnes Macfarlane

 Biography

-Lesley-Anne is a Senior Lecturer in Private Law.
-Her research interests lie primarily in the fields of child law, family law and children's human rights.
-She has published on a wide range of issues including reform of the family court system, the child’s right to be heard, the parent-child relationship and varying perceptions of childhood capacity in law.
-She has a particular interest in the influence of children’s rights on the development of the law in Scotland and in comparative jurisdictions.
+Lesley-Anne's research interests lie primarily in the field of Private Law and her work is focused on child law, family law and children's human rights.
+She has published on a wide range of issues including reform of the family court system, the child’s right to be heard, the parent-child relationship and perceptions of childhood capacity in law.
+She has a particular interest in the influence of children’s rights on the development of law and legal practice in Scotland and in comparative jurisdictions.

 She is currently working on a research project about children, childhood and delict (tort law), for which she has received a Leverhulme Research Fellowship.
 Her research examines the relationship between law and other disciplines regarding paradigms of childhood understanding, capacity and responsibility.